davidrequena/search_pubmed_entrez/README.md

 ### USAGE
-Just doble-click on the script to execute it.
+Just double-click on the script to execute it.
 This can also be called from the Terminal.
 Then, the program will ask you to:

 First, provide a query.
 Here you have two equivalent examples: